Master of art

 January 31, 2018

-Site Designer provides a real-time visual design environment for the powerful Foundation 6 and Bootstrap 4 front end frameworks.
+Site Designer provides a real-time visual design environment for the powerful Foundation 6, Bootstrap 4, and Materialize frontend frameworks.
 Together with further augmenting functions such as the width slider, custom breakpoints, global content updates, customizable prebuilt components and more, this leads to a greatly improved design workflow where creativity thrives.

 Code-savvy designers and front end developers will benefit from an intuitive and faster workflow that allows for more experimenting and design iterations.
 This results in shorter turnaround times and/or more authentic, unique, site designs.